About the BMS

 He is currently Editor in Chief of Climacteric (the Journal of the International Menopause Society) and is on the editorial boards of the Journal of Obstetrics and Gynaecology and the Journal of Family Planning and Reproductive Healthcare.

 He has particular interest in minimal access surgery, both laparoscopic and hysteroscopic.
 He heads the operative outpatient hysteroscopic centre at Queen Charlotte’s Hospital which facilitates the one stop investigation and treatment of women with bleeding disorders.

 Nick is a council member of The British Society for Gynaecological Endoscopy, Vice President of The Royal Society of Medicine, Chairman of The National Association for Premenstrual Syndrome, and Patron of Daisy Network.

 He campaigns actively for women's health issues both nationally and internationally.

-Dr Heather Currie MB BS, FRCOG, MRCGP, MFFP
+Dr Heather Currie MB BS, FRCOG, DRCOG, MRCGP

-Associate Specialist gynaecologist and obstetrician at Dumfries and Galloway Royal Infirmary where she specialises in Menopause, Pre Menstrual syndrome and Sub-fertility.
-She is a member of the British Menopause Society council, Co- Editor of Menopause International, the Journal of the British Menopause Society, Scottish Clinical Director for the National Association for Premenstrual Syndrome, on the editorial Board for MIMS Women’s Health, National Lead for SAS doctors in O & G and Managing Director of Menopause Matters Ltd which runs the award winning website www.menopausematters.co.uk, the new www.bladdermatters.co.uk and publishes the quarterly Menopause Matters magazine.
-She is the author of the award winning book, Menopause, answers at your fingertips and of many original papers and review articles in scientific journals.
+Associate Specialist Gynaecologist at Dumfries and Galloway Royal Infirmary, Scotland, specialising in Menopause, Pre Menstrual syndrome and Sub-fertility.
+Co- Editor of Menopause International, the Journal of the British Menopause Society (BMS), Honorary Secretary of the BMS, Member of Medical Advisory Council of BMS, Member of Scottish National Infertility Group, Former National Lead for SAS doctors in O & G and Managing Director of Menopause Matters Ltd which runs the award winning website www.menopausematters.co.uk, the new www.bladdermatters.co.uk and publishes the quarterly Menopause Matters magazine.
+Author of the award winning book, Menopause, answers at your fingertips and of many original papers and review articles in scientific journals.

 British Menopause Society Trustees